-Recorded cases in India have seldom shown that transgender women or gay men in live-in relationships do not face similar challenges.
+Recorded cases in India have seldom shown that transgender women or gay men in live-in relationships face similar challenges.
 Research has shown that even if adult women have left their homes of their own volition and left a note stating so, families have felt empowered to take legal action.
-Legal instruments that they have used to prosecute their cases have included habeas corpus petitions, wrongful confinement, abduction and kidnapping petitions against the partner of their runaway daughter/relative.
+Legal instruments that they have used to prosecute their cases have included habeas corpus petitions, wrongful confinement, abduction, and kidnapping petitions against the partner of their runaway daughter/relative.
 Women experience physical and emotional invasions from their families when they decide to reside with their partners (and this is true in the case of heterosexual relationships as well).
-For example, in the Sreeja case, Sreeja’s partner, Aruna is admitted into the local mental hospital at the parents’ request.
+For example, in the Sreeja case, Sreeja’s partner, Aruna was admitted into the local mental hospital at the parents’ request.
 Similarly, in the Shampa Singha v.
 State of West Bengal case, Mary’s family admitted her to a drug rehabilitation centre after she started living with partner (WP 23120(W) of 2018).
 Once the legal process begins, cases have shown that the physical liberties of the women are further curtailed through violations of their procedural and substantive rights.
 For example, the Sreeja case shows that Aruna is taken into illegal police custody following a missing person complaint by her parents.
-Similarly, in the Monu Rajput case, Neeshu was taken into illegal police custody following the wrongful confinement case that was filed against Monu after Neeshu left her home.
+Similarly, in the Monu Rajput case, Neeshu is taken into illegal police custody following the wrongful confinement case that was filed against Monu after Neeshu left her home.

 2. PRIVACY ENHANCING EFFECTS OF PROTECTION ORDERS